Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Determining warmup fraction and effective sample size for ARIA

 The property of sample proportionality to posterior density in the \mrrtt{} method is only guaranteed as asymptotic behavior.
 Therefore, it is usually necessary to discard some number of samples $N_0$ at the beginning of the Markov chain while the chain ``burns in'' or ``warms up.''
 Moreover, it is usually impossible to find a choice of step sizes $\Sigma$ in Eq.~\ref{eq:proposal} that proposes samples that are both fully uncorrelated with the previous one and whose acceptance probabilities are high enough to not impose severe computing requirements.
-We ``thin'' our chains by discarding all but the $k$th sample to reduce autocorrelations.
-The resulting fraction $N_{\mathrm{eff}} = \frac{1}{k}(N - N_0)$, the ``number of effective samples,'' corresponds to the statistical power of the chain.
+Chains can, in principle, be ``thinned'' by discarding all but the $k$th sample to reduce autocorrelations.
+Though we do not actually thin the chains, the resulting fraction $N_{\mathrm{eff}} = \frac{1}{k}(N - N_0)$, the ``number of effective samples,'' still corresponds to the statistical power of the chain.
+The plateau in Fig.~\ref{fig:autocorr final} of around or less than 1\% represents the asymptotic behavior of the autocorrelations with the step size tuning procedure we use.
+Therefore we interpret our effective sample size as being computed as above with $k=10^4$.